 Hiring in China

 Understanding Chinese culture is important if you wish to take your business there and our China employer of record can help.
 The ‘Face’ indicates respect and reputation of its nationals and hence, if you have anything to discuss with your staff, do it privately.
 Else, it would be considered insulting an individual in front of colleagues.
 The standard Bonus here is known as the “13th-month salary”.
 It is a common practice in China and employees should have clarity of the same in their initial contract phase.

-Mandarin is the national language in China there are different languages used in various locations.
+Mandarin is the national language of China there are different languages used in various locations.
 Cantonese is the prime language in the southwest part of China and the major centers are Shenzhen, Hong Kong, and Guangzhou lying in the Guangdong Province.
-Similarly, few areas like Beijing, Shanghai, Tianjin, and Chongqing have slightly different languages.
+Similarly, a few areas like Beijing, Shanghai, Tianjin, and Chongqing have slightly different languages.